kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 date: 2022-05-02
 ---

-recent releases, the Kubewarden stack supports verifying the integrity and authenticity of content using the [Sigstore project](https://www.sigstore.dev/).
+With recent releases, the Kubewarden stack supports verifying the integrity and authenticity of content using the [Sigstore project](https://www.sigstore.dev/).